jack0son/web3-sendee/README.md

 subscriptions.
 Web3 itself has also been known for arbitrary failures caused by bugs.

-Web3-act uses a recovery-oriented approach to masking failures, only reporting back to the service caller when the fault is irresolvable or due to an invalid parameter.
+Sendee uses a recovery-oriented approach to masking failures, only reporting back to the service caller when the fault is irresolvable or due to an invalid parameter.